-Scripps is a leader in caring for women with endometrial cancer.
+Scripps Cancer Center is a leader in caring for women with endometrial cancer.
 The most common gynecologic cancer, endometrial cancer is usually treated by hysterectomy, or surgical removal of the uterus.
 Our oncology specialists treat endometrial cancer with advanced therapies designed to eliminate cancer and prevent recurrence, including minimally invasive surgery that uses small incisions, potentially resulting in shorter hospital stays and a faster recovery, and immunotherapy to harness the power of the body’s own immune system.

 Our multidisciplinary, collaborative board of cancer specialists reviews every patient’s care plan to ensure you receive the best possible care from diagnosis to recovery.